Hardware Reference Data

 Power Capacity (VA)

-The input power capacity measured in Volt Amperes.
+Input power capacity measured in volt-amperes.

 VA = W / PF